FultonBrowne/aiserv/README.md

-# AI Serv
+# AI Server

 A powerful, flexible, and simple LLM server powered by llamaCPP

 ## Modules

 - shurbai: The core AI module, responsible for all AI-related tasks
-- api: A very effiecient API powered by shurbai
+- api: A very efficient API powered by shurbai

 ## Usage